Venue: County Hall, Chichester

 31.1 The Committee considered the Forward Plan dated 2 September 2019 (copy appended to the signed minutes).

-31.2 The Committee asked if the decision regarding the allocation for funding for project delivery at Woodlands Meed College Site was still on track for September.
+31.2 The Committee asked if the decision regarding the allocation for funding for project delivery at Woodlands Meed College Site was on track for September, and if the school was still scheduled to open in 2021.
 The Cabinet Member for Education and Skills advised everything possible was being done to ensure that this happened.

 31.3 Resolved – that the Committee notes the Forward Plan.